English Level: High Beginner, Lower-Intermediate

 Why do we use the present tense to talk about the future?
 Well, the plans are in the future, but they are something we have now.
-When I say “I’m going home soon”, it means that now, you have a plan to go home soon.
-When you say “I am buying a house next month”, you are saying that now, you have a plan to buy a house next month.
+When you say "I'm going home soon", it means that you already have a plan in your mind to go home soon.
+When you say "I am buying a house next month", you are saying that now, you have a plan to buy a house next month.

 So, when we talk about something we have decided (planned) for the future, we often use present progressive.
 When we talk about something for the future that did not plan for, we use will.
 Compare these two sentences:

 - (Peter) I am driving home soon.
 Do you want a ride to your house?